 The statistic shows gross domestic product (GDP) of South Korea from 2010 to 2014, with projections up until 2020.
 GDP or gross domestic product is the sum of all goods and services produced in a country in a year; it is a strong indicator of economic strength.
 In 2011, South Korea's GDP was around 1.2 trillion U.S. dollars.
+See global GDP for a global comparison.

 South Korea’s economy